Programming with NDIP

 waiting on the result.
 The class Tool method run has an optional

-parameter.
+wait parameter.
 The default is true so that the tool is run

 in a blocking manner.
 However, by setting the parameter to false, the